dreamer84/Android-SimpleArithm/README.md

 Android-SimpleArithm
 ====================

-Simple Android application.
-Just for testing, just for fun!

-The line for playing with git :) ???
+The Android application for training your brain with simple arithmetic.